-The electronic high performance power supplies of the PSI 9000 WR 3U Slave are designed to extend the power of compatible models from series PSI 9000 WR 3U.
+The electronic high performance power supplies of the PSI 9000 3U Slave are designed to extend the power of compatible models from series PSI 9000 3U.
 The slave models are reduced to basic functions and will usually run in remote control from a master of a master-slave system.
-They can be added and connected to existing devices of series PSI 9000 WR 3U.
+They can be added and connected to existing devices of series PSI 9000 3U or PSI 9000 15/24U.